leucos/ansible-tuto/step-13/README.md

       tags: iptables
       notify: restart iptables

-a handler to reload rules :
+a handler to reload rules:

     - name: Restart iptables
       shell: iptables-restore < /etc/network/iptables

-and finally we need to include this role in our main playbook (step-13/site.yml), like so :
+and finally we need to include this role in our main playbook (step-13/site.yml), like so:

     - hosts: all
       roles: